Azure-Samples/app-service-javascript-sap-cloud-sdk-quickstart/documentation/DEPLOYMENT-AZD-TERRAFORM.md

 # Infrastructure Deployment via Azure Developer CLI for Terraform

+> **Note** - there are known issues when using the Terraform provider in combination with GitHub Codespaces i.e., the login flow via the Azure CLI gets stuck in the callback.
+You find the details in this [issue](https://github.com/Azure/azure-dev/pull/1497) of the `azd` repository as well as in this [issue](https://github.com/Azure/azure-dev/pull/1496) in the Azure CLI repository.
+The described workaround in the second issue did not do the trick for us.
+Hence, we currently cannot support GitHub Codespaces in this type of infrastructure setup.

 The basic steps of using `azd` to setup remain unchanged as described [here](./DEPLOYMENT-AZD.md).
 There are three spots that differ from a technical perspective, namely:

 * The login flow via Azure CLI